-Precisely getting each ingredient in every formula every time: This is what introducing automation into a process can achieve.
+Precisely getting each micro ingredient in every formula every time: This is what introducing automation into a process can achieve.
 Buckets and scoops will only get you so far when recording and tracking data for minor and micro ingredients.

 We know it can be difficult to justify an entirely new system unless it can be assured that the system will truly meet the ROI hurdle.
 Still, an automated batching system can reduce or even eliminate the tedious manual weighing that often leads to various inaccuracies and product inconsistencies.
 Like other machines in the world of ingredient automation, these systems can also help keep your employees safe.